Professor Noam Eliaz

 currently holds the rank Major in reserve).

-orthopedic and dental implants; (2) the use of Bio-Ferrography for
+dental and orthopedic implants; (3) The use of Bio-Ferrography for

 diagnosing osteoarthritis or cancer, determining the efficacy of drug

-treatments, and monitoring the wear of artificial joints; (3) study of
+treatments, and monitoring the wear of artificial joints; (4) Study of

-body); (4) development of functional electrochemical coatings (e.g.
+body); (5) Development of functional electrochemical coatings (e.g.

 rhenium coatings that are resistant at high temperatures and in aggressive

 organizations and implant companies.
-As the Chief Scientist of a dental
+Being the Chief Scientist of

-implants manufacturer, he is currently leading a process of scaling-up a
+Implant, he has been leading a process of scaling-up a

 hydroxyapatite coating that he developed at TAU.